coderror420/Hand-gesture-Recognition/README.md

 y_out = Dense(num_classes, activation='softmax')(y_out)
 ```
 ## Compilation & Training
-Optimizer: Adam(learning_rate=0.001)
+- Optimizer: Adam(learning_rate=0.001)
-Batch size: 1
+- Batch size: 1
-Epochs: 17
+- Epochs: 17
-Loss function: Categorical Crossentropy
+- Loss function: Categorical Crossentropy
-Metrics: Accuracy
+- Metrics: Accuracy

 ## workflow
-Dataset Creation:
+- Dataset Creation:
-Run dataset_creation.ipynb to capture and label gesture images using your webcam and MediaPipe.
+- Run dataset_creation.ipynb to capture and label gesture images using your webcam and MediaPipe.

-Model Training:
+- **Model Training**:
-Use model.ipynb to train the CNN and fusion network on the prepared dataset.
+- Use model.ipynb to train the CNN and fusion network on the prepared dataset.
-Real-Time Detection:
+- Real-Time Detection:
-Run livecontrol.py to use your webcam for live gesture prediction and real-time application control.
+- Run livecontrol.py to use your webcam for live gesture prediction and real-time application control.